snel-repo/EMUsort/README.md

     emusort --help

-To simply generate a config file (if it doesn't exist), run the below command:
+To simply generate a configuration file (if it doesn't exist), run the below command:

 >**Note:** Absolute and relative paths are both acceptable.